-Continuing my countdown to Elvis Week 2017, the 40th Anniversary, in one week with Elvis Week 2007, the 30th Anniversary, 10 years ago.
-Even though this was my second Elvis Week, I feel like it was my first because I went to all of the events and I did the candlelight vigil for the first time – I skipped it on the 25th anniversary in 2002, my first Elvis Week.
+Elvis Week 2007, the 30th Anniversary, was my second Elvis Week, but I feel like it was my first because I went to all of the events and I did the candlelight vigil for the first time – I skipped it on the 25th anniversary in 2002, my first Elvis Week.
 And I was visiting Memphis (not living there like in 2002) for this 30th Anniversary Elvis Week, so I was more ensconced in it.

 Sunday August 12th I went through the Elvis Expo.